 Commissioned by the Asian Development Bank, Arup has developed a guide for Wuhan, in central China, to build resilience against climate change.

-Wuhan features large bodies of water compovering around 25% of the city's area.
+Wuhan features large bodies of water covering around 25% of the city's area.
 The city is also vulnerable to frequent and severe climate change impacts – heat waves, rain storms and floods.

 With the Asian Development Bank and the City of Wuhan, Arup assessed the city’s ability to combat climate change in four areas: government, water infrastructure, environment and the economy.
 Each area was assigned a level of vulnerability based on current readiness and future plans.